 Your legal rights

 Your mortgage lender has written to you asking you to pay your mortgage arrears or to arrange to pay the arrears over a certain time period.
 Make sure you respond to this letter.
 If you don’t respond, or they’re not happy with your response, they’ll write to you again warning you that you risk being taken to court − a Notice of Intended Prosecution.
 At this stage, you’re likely to be able to come to an agreement with your lender – either to spread the cost of the arrears or if you cannot afford to do this, give you more time to sell your house for a realistic price.
-Before they can legally repossess your house your lender must follow certain rules – see our infographic for more details.
+Before they can legally repossess your house your lender must follow certain rules.

 The Court summons